Joint PhD Program Options

-WashU offers joint doctoral programs with Chinese, English, French, German, Japanese, and Hispanic Studies.
+WashU offers joint doctoral programs with English, French, German, East Asian Languages and Cultures in Japanese and Chinese, and Hispanic Studies.
 Completing a doctorate in a joint program with Comparative Literature means gaining the expertise to think about literature across languages and cultures, geography, historical periods, and means of production and transmission.

 Upon joining the joint degree program, students must be competent in a minimum of two languages pertinent to their work and their objectives.
 They must also meet the language requirements of the department in which the primary literature program is located.
 After joining the program, students have the possibility of acquiring reading knowledge of an additional language pertinent to their dissertation work.